 This year, Columbus Day falls on Monday, Oct.
 9. Although it has been recognized as a federal holiday since 1971, Columbus Day is still a normal workday for much of the corporate world.

 Since the early 1990s, there has been a push to rename the holiday to Indigenous Peoples Day.
 This proposed change acknowledges the presence of Native Americans before European colonialization and recognizes their history and culture.
 Today, a growing number of U.S. cities and states celebrate Indigenous Peoples Day in lieu of Columbus Day.

-Although most banks are closed on Columbus Day, the following banks will be open:
+Although most banks are closed on Columbus Day, TD Bank will be open.

 Banks Closed on Columbus Day

 Here’s a look at banks that close in observance of the holiday, so you can plan accordingly.
 If you bank with one of these financial institutions, you’ll most likely need to wait until Oct.
 10 to get to a branch:

 - Amarillo National Bank

 Although the regular branches of these banks will be closed Oct.
 9, some customer service call centers will be open on Columbus Day — but it depends on the bank.
 Call your bank before the holiday to find out if you will be able to access your account via phone.